-3-41 Lands within the Hammond General Industrial designation will be subject to existing policies to regulate Industrial lands in the Maple Ridge Official Community Plan.
+3-42 Lands within the Hammond General Industrial designation will be subject to existing policies to regulate Industrial lands in the Maple Ridge Official Community Plan.

-3.3 Parks & Open Space
+3.3 PARKS & OPEN SPACE

-When the original Hammond township plan, registered in 1883, was created, two parks were set aside for park use.
+When the original Hammond township plan, registered in 1883, was created, lands were dedicated for two parks.
 One is Hammond Park, which is located in Upper Hammond (Precinct 2) and the other is Tolmie Park, located in Lower Hammond (Precinct 3).
 Baseball was played in both parks, with Hammond Park being the location for the Hammond Cedar Baseball team - a team of amateur players recruited by the cedar mill manager starting in 1924.
 League baseball was moved to the Hammond Stadium when it opened in 1957.